-A place where every film lover can explore and find something they may find interesting about photography: tips, inspirations and latest information.
+A place where every photography hobbyist can explore and find something they may find interesting about photography: street photography tips, inspirations and information on cameras and gears.

 What is Tahusa?

-This is a place to share the work from my travels, as well as a hub to share my reviews and recommendations on the different types of films that I have used since I first started shooting film seven years ago.
+This is a platform to share the work from my travels, as well as a hub to share my reviews, street photography tips and recommendations on the different types of films that I have used since I first started shooting film seven years ago.
 I have experimented with various types of films in order to find the one that works for me, and I wish to use this platform to help film shooters to understand the different film characteristics and choose the one that suits them best.
-Hopefully, this will also help to solve one of the most difficult questions in the film photography world: Which film should I bring for my trips?
+Also, to help different photography lovers on picking the right cameras and formats.

 How did I start with film photography?

 Back when I was a student in Sydney, Australia, I watched the Japanese drama called “Hard to say I love you”.
 In the first episode, Nagayama Eita appeared in front of a vintage camera shop staring at a Leica M7.
 At that time, I had no idea about the Leica rangefinder cameras and how it works; however, the shutter sound and Eita’s expression when he was using the camera fascinated me.
 Immediately after some online research, I and sold all of my DSLR cameras and bought my first Leica M6 camera with the “bokeh king” Summicron 35mm f2 IV pre-asph (one of the best Leica lenses to start with).
 In 2010, my film photography journey officially began.